zotlann/cs480Hewitt/PA3/README.md

 Right Mouse Button: Change the direction the cube orbits about the center of the window.

 ### Keyboard:
+TAB: Change the entity that is targeted and therefore effected by input.
+e.g if the planet is selected and you hit tab the moon will become selected and any subsequent inputs will alter the moon's motion and vice versa.
+The program starts with the planet selected.
 Q: Change the direction the cube rotates about it's y axis.
 W: Decrease the speed of rotation when moving counter-clockwise.
 E: Increase the speed of rotaion when moving couner-clockwise.